 Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-The title of this post is the second line of the famous Serenity Prayer, read and quoted and lifted to God in desperate hope during anonymous meetings around the globe.
+The title of this post is the second phrase of the famous Serenity Prayer, read and quoted and lifted to God in desperate hope during anonymous meetings around the globe.
 Quality decisions are made to deal with life on life’s terms as people in the process of change practice courage.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.